Separable Expansions for Covariance Estimation: Asymptotic Theory

 While the optimal rate for $R_N$ is a decreasing function of $\tau$, the rate of convergence of the error is an increasing function.
-This shows that our estimator is expected to have better performance when the scores have a fast decay (i.e. $\tau$ is large), which means that the true covariance is nearly separable.
+Thus, our estimator is expected to have better performance when the scores have a fast decay (i.e.\ $\tau$ is large), which means that the true covariance is nearly separable.